mongodb/docs/source/includes/fact-restore-manual-replica-set-onprem.rst

        for the last :cloudmgr:`oplog  </reference/glossary/#std-term-Oplog-Store-Database>` entry
        you want to include in the restore.

-       .. note:: This value cannot be greater than the end of the oplog.
+       This value cannot be greater than the end of the oplog.

      - :icon:`check-circle`